What is the Most Famous Stone in the World?

 By Ken Redding

-Quartz and Quartzite: How they are different and why one might be better for you than the other.
+Quartz and Quartzite: How they are Different and Why One Might be Better for You than the Other.

-Quartzite is a natural metamorphic stone formed from sandstone.
+Quartzite is a natural metamorphic stone formed from sandstone (sand).
 Quartzite's tend to be neutral in color, (whites, grays, ivory, beige etc.), but have a natural movement in them due to the metamorphic process.
 They also tend to look more like marble but are extremely hard (7-8 on the Mohs scale).
 While harder or as hard as Quartz, and very scratch and stain resistant, quartzites are not all the same, and should still be sealed for insurance.
 This should be done every 1-2 years.

 On the other hand, do you want something unique that will be the dramatic centerpiece of your Kitchen while still being practical for maintenance?
 Do you want something that has the beauty of marble but is the hardest material available for countertops?
-Do you require a light veined material focal point to brighten up or compliment another solid color material in a transitional or contemporary design?
+Do you require a light colored veined material focal point to brighten up or compliment another solid color material in a transitional or contemporary design?
 Then Quartzite may be exactly what you require.

 Quartz and Quartzite are both excellent materials for kitchen countertops.
 Contact Blue Pearl Stone to select an option that best suits your needs. - Ken Redding